Skulk2Fade/WebTaskTracker/docs/api-reference.md

 Return tasks formatted for a basic Gantt chart.
 Each entry includes a `startDate`, `dueDate` and list of `dependencies`.

+### `POST /api/tasks/import/github`
+Import open issues from a GitHub repository as tasks.
+Provide an `owner` and `repo` in the request body.
+The server uses the `GITHUB_API_TOKEN` environment variable for authentication with GitHub.

 ## Reminders

 ### `GET /api/reminders`